AviatrixSystems/Controller-HA-for-AWS/README.md

-## Aviatrix - AWS Quickstart script for CloudFormation
+## Aviatrix - AWS Cloudformation template for Aviatrix controller with HA

 ### Description
 This CloudFormation script will create the following: